panaturbo/testrepo2/README.md

 SuSE, Slackware, FreeBSD, NetBSD, OpenBSD, Mac OS X, Solaris, HP-UX, AIX, SCO OpenServer, and OpenWRT.

-BIND is also available for Windows XP, 2003, 2008, and higher.
+BIND is also available for Windows 2008 and higher.
 See `win32utils/readme1st.txt` for details on building for Windows systems.

 To build on a UNIX or Linux system, use: